CaptnClementine/SODA/README.md

 Based on the described process, a total of 16122 CpGs were identified for different age groups within the dataset GSE42861.

 ### Influence of Two CpG Group Detection Methods on Clusterization Trend Lines

+The two primary principles of CpG grouping by the same age were the median and peak values of density distribution.
+The main pipeline after grouping remained consistent: calculating the correlation matrix of CpGs, then identifying clusters of CpGs that exhibit similar trends during aging, followed by visualization of clusters and cluster samples.

+## Transcriptomics